mdbridge/click-by-voice/doc/displaying_hints.md

 ## Basic modes of operation

-There are only two basic ways of hinting an individual element: overlay and inline.
+There are two basic ways of hinting an individual element: overlay and inline.
 Overlay overlays the hint number on top of the element without changing its size or the flow of the webpage.
 Inline, by contrast, makes the element bigger by inserting the hint number inline in the element.
 Think (roughly) `<button>Submit</button>` becoming `<button>Submit <span class='hint'>13</span></button>`.

 Examples of each of the styles: